 One way is by making intelligent comments on other blogs and including your website address.
 You want to make sure your comments add to the conversation and don’t look like spam so that the moderator approves your comments.
 You can also exchange links with other businesses and put the links of other vendors or colleagues on a links page.
 If you do this, just be sure to check that other people link back to you and remind them if they forget.

 The fact you have to ask for inbound link and rely on others to put them up makes getting inbound links a challenging strategy.
 Keep in mind that if you build a valuable site with awesome resources it will be easier to garner links as people will just link to you of their own accord.

-Karen Nierlich and Almost Everything Communications (AEC) is an internet marketing firm in Albany, CA. AEC helps companies throughout the Bay Area including Marin, Albany, Berkeley and Oakland improve their traffic and leads generated by their online presence.
+Karen Nierlich and Full Orbit Web and Marketing (FOW) is an internet marketing firm in Albany, CA. FOW helps companies throughout the Bay Area including Marin, Albany, Berkeley and Oakland improve their traffic and leads generated by their online presence.

 Comments are closed.